The last time the Gainesville volleyball team won a state championship, current GHS coach Jerica Carter-Mitchell was on it.

 On Wednesday night at The Purple Palace, in front of an energized crowd, the No. 2 seed Hurricanes swept No. 4 seed Legacy (Port St. Lucie), 25-5, 25-20, 25-20 in the FHSAA Class 5A-Region 2 Final.

 “This whole week, this whole season, we’ve been building up to it,” said senior Rowan Kage.
 “We’ve been talking every practice about getting better, growing as a team.
-Our team chemistry is off the chart this year, like we all just love to be around each other.
+Our team chemistry is off the charts this year, like we all just love to be around each other.
 It’s just so fun to play with them and I’m so excited that we get to keep going.”

 The Hurricanes (20-8) stormed out to a big lead in the opening set, thanks to an 11-0 run.

 “We just really executed our plan tonight, and that’s really what has happened every time so far in the playoffs,” Jerica Carter-Mitchell said.
-“We scouted, we made the adjustments in practice, and then they are executing on the court so we couldn’t ask anything more.
+“We scouted, we made the adjustments in practice, and then they are executing on the court, so we couldn’t ask anything more.
 They played with lots of confidence tonight.”

 It was the first of two runs in the opening set.